local-first-web/relay/README.md

 ### 1. Introduction

-Alice can provide one or more document keys that she's interested in.
-(A document key is a unique ID for a topic or channel &mdash; it could be a GUID, or just a string like `ambitious-mongoose`.)
+Alice can provide one or more document documentIds that she's interested in.
+(A document documentId is a unique ID for a topic or channel &mdash; it could be a GUID, or just a string like `ambitious-mongoose`.)

 [![diagram](./images/relay-introduction.png)](https://raw.githubusercontent.com/local-first-web/relay/master/images/relay-introduction.png)

-If Bob is interested in the same key or keys, each will receive an `Introduction` message with the other's id.
+If Bob is interested in the same documentId or documentIds, each will receive an `Introduction` message with the other's userName.
 They can then use that information to connect.

 ### 2. Connection

-Alice can request to connect with Bob on a given document key.
+Alice can request to connect with Bob on a given document documentId.
 If we get matching connection requests from Alice and Bob, we pipe their sockets together.

 [![diagram](./images/relay-connection.png)](https://raw.githubusercontent.com/local-first-web/relay/master/images/relay-connection.png)